10 May 2017

 We also realised that Ananda need not be a militant restrictive getaway; at least half of the guests were there for 2 or 3 nights at the end of their tour, or as a weekend getaway from Delhi or Mumbai.
 You can really make it what you want.

 James and I learned how to manage stress, reduce our egos, how to eat better, work out more effectively and breathe properly.
 We also learned the power of yoga in a simplistic way.
-If you are looking to get more out of your vacation, this is one place to do it.
+If you are looking to get more out of your holiday, this is one place to do it.
 This is transformational travel and Ananda is easily one of the most extraordinary places you’ll ever stay in.
 It is without a doubt, beyond compare.